JoeSuber/OpenCV-Max-Build-Package-/README.md

 ###  OpenCV-Max-Build-Package-  ###

+When I started using OpenCV & Python I looked all over & never found this info in one spot.
+I was a Windows user.
+I had no idea how the linux world worked.
+I still have so much to learn.
+I went from driving a mini-van while wearing a motorcycle helmet - backwards - to that black, 4-on-the-floor 6.6 litre 1978 Trans-Am complete with golden chicken & Gidget.
+Think of this as some gasoline.
+Or a road atlas.
+You know what a road atlas is, right?.
+Trial, error - my wrong turns can be your paths-not-taken:

-    -- Benefit from having this in one place.
-Also the ordering is useful, if not perfect.
+    -- Also the ordering is useful, though probably not perfect.
-    -- Helps a new installer avoid some pitfalls or at least know where the tarpits are located.
+    -- Helps a new installer avoid some pitfalls.

 IPP (Intel Integrated Performance Primitives) library is not on here due to a lack of package-managed install.
 You have to get a (free-of-charge) license code from Intel. link: